Wedrix/watchtower/README.md

 ## Production Cache

-In development, use `optimize: false` so Watchtower reads schema, plugin, and scalar files directly.
+While developing, use `optimize: false` so file edits are picked up without regenerating the cache.

 For production: